 Once we arrived to the beach, it felt as though we were on an Indiana Jones mission to align ourselves to find the treasure (or in our case, the trail back to our car.)
 We had a hiking pocket book that we borrowed from our Airbnb, which proved to be very helpful.
-I recommend keeping this handy for the hike, as the three miles along the beach felt like forever and we kept second-guessing ourselves if we were in the right place, looking for clues to make sure we hadn’t gone too far.
+I recommend downloading MapsMe or offline Google maps of the area prior to your hike, as the three miles along the beach felt like forever and we kept second-guessing ourselves if we were in the right place, looking for clues to make sure we hadn’t gone too far.

 You’ll find lots of fallen trees with huge roots as well as driftwood, which makes for great benches or scenic backdrops for dancers pose with your sister-in-law. 🙂